DerEasy/Propositional-Calculator/README.md

-# pcl / propcalc / Propositional Calculator
+# pcl / Propositional Calculator
 Console application for calculating propositional calculus formulas.
 Can create truth tables, show steps to result, check for validity, etc. Programmed in C#.

 ## How to use